-Sharing or disclosing measure-50N.
+50N.
 A person who negligently or wilfully-

-- (a) shares measurements, photographs or fingerprint impressions, taken and recorded under this Act or any other written law, with another person; or - (b) discloses measurements, photographs or fingerprint impressions, taken and recorded under this Act or any other written law, to another person, without authorisation, commits an offence and is liable on summary conviction to a fine of fifteen thousand dollars and two years imprisonment.".
+- (a) shares measurements, photographs or fingerprint impressions, taken and recorded under this Act or any other written law, with another person; - (b) discloses measurements, photographs or fingerprint impressions, taken and recorded under this Act or any other written law, to another person, without authorisation, commits an offence and is liable on summary conviction to a fine of fifteen thousand dollars and to imprisonment for two years.".